 The Events That Unfolded Late Wednesday Night in North Adams

 On June 10, 2026, a Wednesday, officers from the North Adams Police Department responded to 365 Houghton Street following a report of domestic assault and battery.
-The complainant reported that she and her husband had engaged in a physical fight.
-She also mentioned that her husband was intoxicated, making suicidal remarks about shooting himself, and that he had access to both a shotgun and a pistol.
+The complainant reported that she and her husband had engaged in a physical fight and that her husband was intoxicated, making suicidal remarks about shooting himself, and that he had access to both a shotgun and a pistol.

 The Encounter When Officers Arrived On Scene

-According to the North Adams Police Department's Facebook page, when officers arrived on the scene, they contacted both the reporting party and the Defendant.
-The Defendant then threatened to shoot responding officers, retreated into his residence, and refused to exit.
-Officers believed the Defendant was armed based on the information available at the time.
+Now, according to the North Adams Police Department's Facebook page, when officers arrived on the scene, they contacted both the reporting party and the Defendant.
+The Defendant then threatened to shoot responding officers, retreated into his residence, and then refused to exit.
+Officers now believe the Defendant was armed based on the information available at the time.

 Drones Deployed By The SRT

-The Defendant initially exited the residence and pointed a rifle at both the drones and the officers positioned behind their cruisers.
-Officers then attempted to de-escalate the situation, but the Defendant returned to the residence.
+The Defendant exited the residence and pointed a rifle at both the drones and the officers positioned behind their cruisers.
+In which officers then attempted to de-escalate the situation, but the Defendant returned to the residence.
 Trained crisis negotiators maintained communication for several hours to resolve the situation peacefully.

-It wasn't until approximately 2:00 a.m. that the Defendant ceased communication with negotiators.
-Drone operators later observed the Defendant unconscious in a recliner on the first floor of the residence, with a rifle and shotgun on the floor nearby.
+It wasn't until approximately 2:00 a.m. that the Defendant ceased communication with negotiators as drone operators observed the Defendant unconscious in a recliner on the first floor of the residence, with a rifle and shotgun on the floor nearby.
 This was determined as the best time to make an entry.

 A coordinated operation was conducted to gain entry into the residence

-A diversionary device was used through a window as a team entered the residence at the same time, secured the firearms, and took the Defendant into custody.
-Additionally, after the Defendant was taken into custody, authorities executed a search warrant.
-North Adams Police confiscated four shotguns, six rifles, two handguns, and thousands of rounds of ammunition from the residence.
+A diversionary device, also known as a "distraction device," was used through a window as a team entered the residence at the same time, secured the firearms, and took the Defendant into custody.
+Authorities then executed a search warrant where North Adams Police confiscated four shotguns, six rifles, two handguns, and thousands of rounds of ammunition from the residence.

 Read More: Projected Population Declines In Massachusetts: What To Expect